-Mount Sinai's robust computing and data cyberinfrastructure has been designed for the rapid and accurate ingest of the sequencer output, and high performance post-processing and analysis by the computational and storage insfrastructure.
-The cyberinfrastructure resources have been tailored specifically to handle the computational and data workflow from the sequencer, including a high bandwidth network to the high performance computing and data facilities.
+Additionally, Mount Sinai's robust computing and data cyber infrastructure has been designed for the rapid and accurate ingest of the sequencer output, and high performance post-processing and analysis by the computational and storage infrastructure.
+The cyber infrastructure resources have been tailored specifically to handle the computational and data workflow from the sequencer, including a high bandwidth network to the high performance computing and data facilities.

-Mount Sinai closely collaborates and partners with other facilities and vendors to keep its cyberinfrastructure and services state-of-the-art.
-The staff follow the communities' best practices and procedures to ensure that the computing and data services are the most efficient and effective for the researchers.
+Mount Sinai collaborates and partners with other facilities and vendors to continuously improve its state-of-the-art cyber infrastructure and services.
+The scientific computing staff track the communities' best practices and procedures to ensure that Mount Sinai's computing and data services are efficient and effective for its researchers.

 Scientific Computing [PDF]